Funkknoten lokalisieren

 Affiliation: Universität Klagenfurt, Austria

-Field of Research: combinatorial optimization, semidefinite programming, nonlinear optimization
+Field of Research: combinatorial optimisation, nonlinear optimisation

 1.)
 Why did you choose this formula?